-Caption for Graphic or Image: A new suite of passive microwave satellite derived snow metrics, including Main Melt Onset Date (MMOD), snowoff date and snowmelt duration from 1988-2016 is presented and validated using in situ observations and other complimentary satellite data.
-We found Day of Year (DOY) correspondence between these satellite derived snow metrics and measured streamflow quantiles and River Ice Breakup (RIB) observations, demonstrating their potential for regional monitoring and forecasting of hydrologic events.
+Caption for Graphic or Image: A new suite of passive microwave satellite-derived snow metrics, including Main Melt Onset Date (MMOD), snowoff date, and snowmelt duration from 1988–2016, is presented and validated using in situ observations and other complementary satellite data.
+Researchers found Day of Year (DOY) correspondence between these satellite-derived snow metrics and measured streamflow quantiles and River Ice Breakup (RIB) observations, demonstrating their potential for regional monitoring and forecasting of hydrologic events.

 Author name and business email: peter_kirchner@nps.gov